ibm-cloud-docs/Backup/change-password.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Managing username and password for the Cloud Backup service
+# Managing username and password for the {{site.data.keyword.backup_notm}} service
 {: #changePassword}

 Each {{site.data.keyword.backup_full}} service has an associated password that is used to access the vault within the Cloud Backup Portal.
+{: shortdesc}

 Changes that are made to the {{site.data.keyword.backup_notm}} password within the {{site.data.keyword.cloud_notm}} console are made to the service itself.
 When you change your password, keep in mind that it impacts your service directly.
-{: shortdesc}
+{: important}

-## Viewing the backup username and password
+## Viewing the backup username and password in the UI
-{: #viewBackupPW}
+{: #viewBackupPW-ui}
 {: help}
 {: support}
+{: ui}

-The username and password can be seen on the {{site.data.keyword.backup_notm}} instance's Overview page, the username is in the upper-left part of the screen.
+The username and password can be seen on the {{site.data.keyword.backup_notm}} instance's Overview page in the console.
+The username is in the upper-left part of the screen.
 The Portal Password is on the Overview tab.

 You can also see the username and password through the [Device list](https://cloud.ibm.com/gen1/infrastructure/devices){: external}.
 To view usernames and accounts that are associated with your Devices, click Devices > Device list, and click the Device name.
 On the left-side menu, click Passwords.
 The IBM Cloud Backup service is listed in the Software Name column as "Base Client".

 Alternatively, you can click Devices > Manage > Passwords.
 The console displays the list of your devices and the associated software with the appropriate usernames and passwords.
 The service name is listed as "Base Client".

+## Viewing the backup username and password with Terraform
+{: #viewBackupPW-terraform}
+{: help}
+{: support}
+{: terraform}

+To use Terraform, download the Terraform CLI and configure the {{site.data.keyword.cloud_notm}} Provider plug-in.
+For more information, see [Getting started with Terraform](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-getting-started).
+{: requirement}

+Use the `ibm_storage_evault` resource to create or update your {{site.data.keyword.backup_full}} instance.
+After the backup vault is provisioned, you can access the `username`and`password` attributes.

+For more information about arguments and attributes, see [ibm_storage_evault](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/storage_evault){: external}.

-## Changing the backup password
+## Changing the backup password in the UI
 {: #changeBackupPW}
 {: help}
 {: support}